sachnaror/face_tracker/README.md

 Welcome to **Face Tracker**, the ultimate Django application that not only tracks your face in real-time but also sends you SMS alerts with photo-link (i used firestore) when an unrecognized face photobombs your webcam!
 Whether it's a friend sneaking up on you or a ghost trying to make an appearance, this app has got your back (and your front)!

+Make sure your camera’s IP address is static or use a dynamic DNS service to keep it accessible.
+If you’re accessing the camera from another city, ensure that your internet connection and firewall settings allow external access.

+In case its DDNS, the url, to access cam, would be somewhat liek this : ip_camera_url = "http://mycamera.ddns.net:8080/video"

 ## 🎉 Features
 - **Real-time Face Detection**: Using OpenCV, this app can detect faces faster than you can say "cheese!"
 - **Face Tracking**: Move left, right, or do a little dance, and watch as the app follows your every move.